sakshi-chavan/JavaScriptmas-2024/Day 2 - Ugly Advent Calendar/README.md

 <h2>Challenge</h2>
-<p>Your Challenge is to improve the user experience of an advent calendar.
+<p>Your Challenge is to improve the user experience of an advent calendar.<br>
   <br>
   Stretch Goals:
   <ol>